chop-dbhi/redcap-repeat/README.md

 ### Age in years and months

-There is a custom field available to age in years and months as well.
+There is a custom field available for age in years and months as well.
 Specify the type as age\_years\_months to use it.
 It works exactly the same as age\_weeks\_days

 ### Value with Units